bartconsedine/chris_challenge/README.md

 3 - Run npm install in the root folder for the server portion of the application:
     'npm i'

-4 - Navigate into the client (front-end) portion of the application
+4 - Navigate into the client (front-end) portion of the application:
     'cd client'

 5 - Run npm install in the client folder for the front-end portion of the application:
     'npm i'

-6 - Navigate back to the root directory
+6 - Navigate back to the root directory:
     'cd ..'

-7 - Execute the following command to start the both servers at the same time.
-The Client will run on 'localhost:3000' and the back-end will run on 'localhost:5005'
+7 - Execute the following command to start the both servers at the same time:

     'npm run dev'

+##The Client will run on 'localhost:3000' and the back-end will run on 'localhost:5005'